 Year-end giving can be a huge boost for your annual fund, with many nonprofits reporting that nearly half of their annual funds comes from their year-end ask.

-6. But 36% of nonprofits raise less than 10% of their annual funds from their year-end ask.
+6. 36% of nonprofits raise less than 10% of their annual funds from their year-end ask.

 9. 59.9% of nonprofits make between 1-3 donor “touches” for their year-end campaign.

-10. Direct mail is the most popular medium for year-end asks, followed by email, org website and in-person asks.
+10. Direct mail is the most popular medium for year-end asks, followed by email, a nonprofit’s website, and in-person asks.

-Direct mail still reigns supreme for year-end appeals, especially as nonprofit email marketing is less effective than many orgs would like to believe.
+Direct mail still reigns supreme for year-end appeals, especially as nonprofit email marketing is less effective than many organizations would like to believe.
+Email, nonprofit websites, and the in-person ask trail behind.